What happens next?

 How do I get an extension for the acceptance period?

 You need to contact the National Redress Scheme if you require more time to decide because of exceptional circumstances.
-Exceptional circumstances may include if:
+Exceptional circumstances include:

-• You are very ill during the acceptance period; or
+• you are very ill during the acceptance period

 You cannot ask for an extension after the 6 months period has ended.